 1. Return on Investment (ROI)

-Regardless of your current business challenges or the business model, you want your business to bring in returns.
+Regardless of your current business challenges or the business model, you want your affiliate marketing business to bring in returns.

-Return-on-investment is basically the ratio between the profits you have made and the money you have spent.
-A high ROI thereby means higher profits, and a low ROI means lower profits in relation to the amount spent.
+Return on investment is the ratio between the profits you have made and the money you have spent.
+A high ROI means higher profits and a low ROI means lower profits in terms of the amount paid.

-Measuring and tracking ROI from your SEO activities is key because it is the best measure of success.
-Importantly, know your ROI target and measure your performance against it, understanding and reporting on how it is improving.
+Measuring and tracking ROI from your SEO activities is critical because it is the best measure of success.
+Know your ROI target and measure your performance against it, understanding and reporting on how it is improving.

-The amazing thing is that several SEO tools, such as the google analytics account, simplify ROI calculation as you track your goals.
+The fantastic thing is that several SEO tools, such as the Google Analytics account, simplify ROI calculation as you track your goals.

 That said, it is necessary to remember that it can take time to see your ROI.
-Often it takes between 6 to 12 months, so try to set a reasonable ROI goal for your business.
+It often takes 6 to 12 months, so try to set a reasonable ROI goal for your business.

 2. Organic Visibility

-Seeing that it takes time to see financial returns from SEO, another major KPI you can measure and track to see your consistency in terms of growth is organic visibility.
+Seeing that it takes time to see financial returns from SEO, another primary KPI you can measure and track to see your consistency in terms of growth is organic visibility.

-Organic visibility is a metric designed to help you quickly summarise your organic ranking performance.
-Typically, it provides the impressions of your content’s growth as rated by the Google Search Console.
-Based on this, you can identify the searches that bring in more organic traffic over time.
+Organic visibility is a metric that helps you quickly summarise your organic ranking performance.
+Typically, it provides the impressions of your affiliate marketing content’s growth as the Google Search Console rates it.
+Based on this, you can identify the searches that increase organic traffic over time.

-Another way to measure and report visibility is by looking at keyword trends.
-Using the organic research tools like Semrush and Ahrefs, you can track how your visibility is changing for important keywords.
+Another way to measure and report visibility is to look at keyword trends.
+Using organic research tools like Semrush and Ahrefs, you can track how your visibility changes for essential keywords.

 3. Site Speed

 Site speed is another important KPI you should track and measure for several reasons.
-First off, the site’s speed affects your usability since potential clients are likely to abandon slow-loading sites.
+First, the site’s speed affects its usability, as potential clients will likely abandon slow-loading sites.

-The site’s page also affects your website’s conversion rate.
-For instance, if clients want to make a purchase through the site and it takes long to load, they plausibly leave your site.
+The site’s page also affects its conversion rate.
+For instance, if clients want to purchase through the site and it takes long to load, they will likely leave.

-Finally, page speed impacts your SEO rankings since slow-loading sites are likely to have low rankings in the search engine results.
-This leads to fewer visits and views, meaning fewer returns.
+Finally, page speed impacts SEO rankings.
+Slow-loading sites are likely to have low rankings in search engine results, which leads to fewer visits and views and fewer returns.

 4. Organic click-through rate

-The click-through rate (CTR) from organic search is another important metric to track.
-The click-through rate is an SEO KPI that shows the percentage of people clicking on your link when searching for a specific term.
-Basically, CTR will show how often the number of searchers convert into website visitors.
+Another crucial metric is the organic search click-through rate (CTR).
+The CTR is an SEO KPI that shows the percentage of people clicking on your affiliate marketing link when searching for a specific term.
+It will also show how often the number of searchers converts into website visitors.

-A high CTR shows that your site is relevant to the searcher’s query, and your search snippets are effective.
-It also shows how well your SEO title and your metadata attract searchers for a search term.
+A high CTR shows that your site is relevant to the searcher’s query and that your search snippets are compelling.
+It also shows how well your SEO title and metadata attract searchers for a search term.
 The click-through rate highly depends on the rankings of your content on a search engine.

-So if your CTR is rising, it’s a great sign that clients enjoy and want to engage with content.
+So, if your CTR is rising, it’s a great sign that clients enjoy and want to engage with affiliate marketing content.
 It is also a sign that your SEO rankings are improving.

 In addition, you can track your CTR using Google Analytics at the search engine query and page levels to have a more accurate scope of effectiveness on money spent.